View/Print Page as PDF

 - information related to your transactions with us, such as your payment history;

-- social media handles; and
+- social media handles;

 - other personal information in content you submit to us, such as information you provide to us when you create or modify your online account, contact us through emails or our Digital Services, respond to surveys, use our forums, and complete any registration, including those related to receiving communications on select advocacy topics, or self-service transaction forms.